Consensys/doc.web3signer/docs/Reference/CLI/CLI-Subcommands.md

 !!! note

-    The execution layer was formerly called Ethereum 1.0.
-The consensus layer was formerly called Ethereum 2.0.
+    This documentation has been updated in line with the name changes recommended by the [recommended by the Ethereum Foundation](https://blog.ethereum.org/2022/01/24/the-great-eth2-renaming/)..
-    The subcommands for the execution layer and the consensus layer are still `eth1` and `eth2` respectively.
+    The `eth1` subcommands relate to the execution layer, formally called “Ethereum 1.0.”
+The `eth2` subcommands relate to the consensus layer formally called “Ethereum 2.0.”
-    For more information on the name change, refer to the [Ethereum Foundation update](https://blog.ethereum.org/2022/01/24/the-great-eth2-renaming/).

 ## Specifying subcommand options